 WHEN PRE-CONSTRUCTION IS A GOOD INVESTMENT

-When it comes to making a good investment in the Toronto pre-construction market, there are certain factors that contribute to higher returns.
-This is where working with a real estate agent who’s well versed in pre-construction is invaluable.
+When it comes to re-sale or pre-construction there is no clear-cut answer but when it comes to making a good investment in the Toronto pre-construction market, there are certain factors that contribute to higher returns.
+This is where working with a pre-construction real estate agent who’s well versed in pre-construction is invaluable.

 When it comes to finding a good quality pre-construction investment, their ability to know which builders are reputable and which layouts will rent (and later sell) for a premium are huge in choosing a good investment.